bitum-project/bitumdocs/docs/faq/wallets-and-seeds.md

 #### 7. What is the difference between a testnet and mainnet public key address?

 A public key address, also called Pay-To-Pubkey (P2Pk), can be identified with its 2-byte prefix which identifies the network and type.
-A mainnet public key address starts with the letters `Dk` while a testnet public key address starts with the letters `Tk`.
+A mainnet public key address starts with the letters `Bk` while a testnet public key address starts with the letters `Tk`.
 For details on address types, see the see the [address details](../advanced/address-details.md) page.

 ---